 - Practices in the delivery of care and support that can marginalise and exclude people with health, care and support needs e.g. disempowerment, infantilisation, invalidation, disparagement

 - How language can marginalise, offend and oppress people e.g. labeling, omission or invisibility, extra visibility or emphasis on differences

 - What it feels like or might feel like to be marginalised/oppressed and how this impacts or may impact on a person’s thinking, behaviour and potential

 - The rights of people with health, care and support needs and how to promote and respect those rights

 - The key points of the Equality Act 2010, including:

-- The 9 protected characteristics and Welsh language
+- The 9 protected characteristics

 - Direct and Indirect Discrimination, Discrimination by association and by perception, Harassment and Victimisation, Discrimination arising from a disability